charlesfrye/math-for-ml-qc/README.md

-# Math for Machine Learning - Weights & Biases X Qualcomm
+# Math for Machine Learning - W&B X Qualcomm

 This short course introduces the core concepts and intuitions of the three most important branches of mathematics